 About Motley Fool Options

 The Motley Fool is one of the most recognized names in the world of financial media.
-Motley Fool is a stock market news company and premium investment advisory service.
+The company covers stock market news and offers premium investment advisory services.

-The company is well-known for their Stock Advisor and Rule Breaker services, which have been providing stock picks that have outperformed the market for over a decade.
-While these services are the Fool’s flagship offerings, the company also offers a range of premium services that specialize in different types of investment strategies.
+The company is best-known for its Stock Advisor and Rule Breaker services.
+These newsletters have been providing stock picks that have outperformed the market for nearly two decades.
+While Stock Advisor and Rule Breakers are The Fool’s flagship offerings, the company also offers a wide range of premium services that specialize in different types of investment strategies.

 Today, we are going to look at Motley Fool Options.